spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-yves.md

 ---
 title: Implement Direct Debit in Yves
-description: Usually, the first step of the Direct Debit payment method implementation is set-up on Yves.
+description: Usually, the first step of the Direct Debit payment method implementation is setting it up on Yves.
 This document provides step-by-step instructions on how to do that.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/dd-fe-implementation